 When you make the change you should test to measure the improvement that it provides.
 This is much easier with Transactional customer feedback processes.

 Continuous: Start, no middle, no end.

 As indicated above the customer feedback process is continuous.
-It can be annual or quarterly or even monthly.
 In it’s most continuous form it is transactional customer feedback where you collect customer perceptions after each and every transaction.

 Focused on Current Business